-In some cases, for example, an incumbent would win a public tender of $\in 10$ million to fiber connect a specified area of rural villages and the people would find that the incumbent winner would have the incentive to do the minimum amount possible that they could get away with because the kinds of connections that they were obligated to build would increase in the future in these towns by these incumbents when what the incumbent wanted was not a requirement to invest but an opportunity to increase its profit margins.
-Soon there were lawsuits filed by the public administration of the towns that had awarded a grant to the incumbent insisting that the incumbent had not produced what they contracted for.
+In some cases, for example, an incumbent would win a public tender of €10 million to fiber connect a specified area of rural villages and the people would find that the incumbent winners tried to deploy a few nodes as possible because the profit was in the tender itself rather than in its exploitation by building out nodes.
+What the incumbent wanted was not a requirement to invest but an opportunity to increase its profit margins.
+Before long there were lawsuits filed by the public administration of the towns that had awarded a grant to the incumbent insisting that the incumbent had not produced what they contracted for.